Here's 6 reasons for why the HPV vaccine is so important:

 5. It's easy

 The vaccine is an injection – but don’t worry because they’re quick.
-Our nurses who will be giving you the vaccine do thousands of vaccinations every year!
+Our nurses who will be giving you the injection do thousands of vaccinations every year!

 Having the full course of the HPV vaccine will help to reduce the risk of the cervical cells changing to cancer.
-Research is showing that the vaccine is working well at protecting girls who have had the vaccine.
+Studies tell us that the two doses of HPV vaccine is enough to give long lasting protection to younger girls.

 6. How do I know if something isn't right?